web5223/dev_workstation/README.md

 # dev_workstation
-#This is a test Puppet module intended to create a workstation with tools for Puppet development
+#This is a test Puppet module intended to create a workstation with tools for Puppet development.